paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-222-independent-cost-estimation-and-cost-analysis.md

 ## § 3227.
 Guidelines and collection method for acquisition of cost data
 **(a) Director of Cape to Develop Guidelines and Collection Method.—** The Director of Cost Assessment and Program Evaluation shall, in consultation with the Under Secretary of Defense for Acquisition and Sustainment, develop policies, procedures, guidance, and a collection method to ensure that quality acquisition cost data are collected to facilitate cost estimation and comparison across acquisition programs.

-**(b) Applicability to Acquisition Programs in Amount Greater Than Specified Threshold.—** The program manager and contracting officer for each acquisition program in an amount greater than $100,000,000, in consultation with the cost estimating component of the relevant military department or Defense Agency, shall ensure that cost data are collected in accordance with the requirements of subsection (a).
+**(b) Applicability to Acquisition Programs in Amount Greater Than Specified Threshold.—** The program manager and contracting officer for each acquisition program in an amount greater than an amount described in [section 3041(c)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section3041/c/1&num=0&edition=prelim), in consultation with the cost estimating component of the relevant military department or Defense Agency, shall ensure that cost data are collected in accordance with the requirements of subsection (a).

 **(c) Limitation on Waiver Authority.—** The requirement under subsection (a) may be waived only by the Director of Cost Assessment and Program Evaluation.